Astrid Lindgren: Biography

-Upon finishing school, Lindgren took a job with a local newspaper in Vimmerby.
-She had a relationship with the chief editor, who was married but eventually proposed marriage in 1926 after she became pregnant.
-She declined and moved to the capital city of Stockholm, learning to become a typist and stenographer (she would later write most of her drafts in stenography).
-In due time, she gave birth to her son, Lars, in Copenhagen and left him in the care of a foster family.
+Upon finishing school, Lindgren took a job with the local newspaper, Vimmerby Tidning, in Vimmerby.
+She had a relationship with the chief editor and became pregnant, causing a local scandal.
+She moved to the capital city of Stockholm and learnt the skills of a secretary.
+While there in 1926 she gave birth to her only son, Lars, who was fostered for four years and then returned to her.
+He died in 1986.